Christmas along the Romantic Road is a very special time of year. The season can best be experienced by visiting the medieval cities along the route.

 |two sharing a double room||one in a single room||three sharing a triple room|

-*includes an upgrade from a compact to an executive size car.
+*includes an upgrade from an executive to a luxury size car.

 Would you like to submit your personal information so we can check availability for your specific travel dates for this beautiful tour?
 On our BOOKING INQUIRY page you find a form which you may use to forward your personal information:

 View 8 Day Romantic Road Christmas Self-Drive Tour (8S01) in a larger map

 Arrive in Frankfurt and pick up your rental car at Frankfurt International Airport or in Frankfurt City Centre.
 From the airport take the “Autobahn” to Aschaffenburg to visit Johannisburg Palace and Gardens (30 minutes, 47 kilometers – 30 miles, admission included).
 The important Renaissance Palace was built 1605-1614.
 It also features an art gallery (admission included).
 From Aschaffenburg follow the Autobahn right into Wurzburg, your first stop at the Romantic Road (55 minutes, 80 kilometers – 50 miles).Your hotel is located in the City Centre.